-Walewein Witten studied fortepiano at the Royal Conservatory at The Hague (Nl) with Stanley Hoogland and Bart van Oort, and obtained his Master Diploma in 1999.
+Walewein Witten studied fortepiano at the Royal Conservatory at The Hague (Nl) with Stanley Hoogland and obtained his Master Diploma in 1999.
 Throughout his studies he was a well appreciated partner for chamber music and song accompanist.

 His desire to extend his repertoire and technical possibilities led him to decide to dedicate himself to the modern piano as well.
 From 1999 to 2001 he studied piano in Barcelona with Carmen Vila, a former student of Paul Badura-Skoda.
 He continued his studies at the Academy of Arts in Utrecht with Martijn van den Hoek and Alexander Warenberg, finishing his soloist diploma in 2003.